toniov/es-fixtures/README.md

   });
 ```

-## recreateIndex(data, callback)
+### recreateIndex(data, callback)

-Delete index and create it again. `data` is optional, providing type mappings while recreating the index is possible, as well as other settings, format [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/indices-create-index.html).
+Delete index and create it again. `data` is optional: providing type mappings while recreating the index is possible, as well as other settings, format [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/indices-create-index.html).

-For example can be useful to get a fresh index with a particular mapping each time a unit test is executed.
+For example, can be useful to get a fresh index with a particular mapping each time a unit test is executed.

 ```js
 const data = {